 The bottom line is that there’s no better time than the present to assess whether your enterprise network security organization needs to modernize its approach to DDoS.
 For a big-picture view of DDoS trends and why Big Data Analytics is needed in the Age of DDoS, check out our webinar by that name, which we presented in collaboration with Joseph Blankenship, a senior analyst from Forrester.
 If you’re a Gartner client and you’d like to get their perspective on Kentik, feel free to talk to your contacts in the core analyst or GTP organization; they’re familiar with us.

 Meanwhile, if you’re already keeping your eyes open for the best way to modernize, it’s definitely worth your while to take a look at what we’re doing at Kentik.
-Check out our DDoS solution page for more information on using Kentik Detect for DDoS protection.
-You can also contact us at email@example.com to arrange a demo, or dive right in by starting a free trial.
+Read our solution brief to learn more about Kentik DDoS Detection and Defense.